 SECTION 4 During the Deductible Stage, you pay the full cost of your drugs

-Because most of our members get "Extra Help" with their prescription drug costs, so the Deductible Stage does not apply to many of them.
-If you receive "Extra Help," your deductible amount depends on the level of "Extra Help" you receive - you will either:
+Because most of our members get "Extra Help" with their prescription drug costs, the Deductible Stage does not apply to most members.
+If you receive "Extra Help," this payment stage does not apply to you.